JorjaFox/website/_posts-old-blog/2021-10-29-jorja-on-live-with-kelly-and-ryan.md

     - transcript
 ---

-On Thursday, Jorja was still in NYC and talked to Kelly and Ryan on ABC about what it was like to be back and how things are going on <em>CSI</em>.
+On Thursday, Jorja was still in NYC and talked to Kelly and Ryan on ABC about what it was like to be back and how things are going on _CSI_.

 For some reason they split things up into segments.
 These videos may not be available in all regions.

 <h2>Videos</h2>

-Source: <a href="https://kellyandryan.com/guide/october-28-2021/"><em>Live with Kelly and Ryan</em> - 28 October 2021</a>
+Source: <a href="https://kellyandryan.com/guide/october-28-2021/">_Live with Kelly and Ryan_ - 28 October 2021</a>

 <h3>Jorja Fox Had an Emotional Return to New York City</h3>